Concussion Injury Claims for Compensation

 Beacon Law is a Manchester law firm with a great reputation.
 Our specialist personal injury solicitors and legal professionals have years of experience in handling personal injury claims and medical negligence claims.
 We are regulated by the Solicitors Regulation Authority and can provide you with the legal advice you require as your personal injury lawyer around the legal claim process.
 We will provide assistance throughout your case and act only within your instructions in progressing the matter.

 If you require our assistance or wish to discuss your case based on its own facts, please complete the online contact form on our website, and a specialist Solicitor will contact you.
-Alternatively, you may call us on 0330 1332 857 to discuss your potential case.
+Alternatively, you may call us on 0330 1332 857 to discuss claims for concussion injuries.